isomerpages/nlb-curiocity/_events/Curiocity: Hawkerscapes/Curiocity: Hawkerscapes.md

 resources, exploring hawkers from the colonial era, their evolution after independence, efforts to document their legacy, and the rise of the next generation of hawkers shaping the future of our food culture.</p>
-<p>Delve into the flavours and stories that define our local hawker culture
+<p>Delve into the flavours and stories that shape our local hawker culture—explore
-by checking out the digital content and watch the videos below now!</p>
+the digital content and watch the videos below now!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>